Moby Grape: 1966–1967

-The group was formed in September 1966, in San Francisco, at the instigation of Skip Spence and Matthew Katz.
-Both had been previously associated with Jefferson Airplane, Spence as the band's first drummer, playing on their first album, Jefferson Airplane Takes Off, and Katz as the band's manager, but both had been dismissed by the group.
+The group was formed in September 1966 in San Francisco at the instigation of Skip Spence and Matthew Katz.
+Both had previously been associated with Jefferson Airplane, Spence as the band's first drummer, playing on their first album, Jefferson Airplane Takes Off, and Katz as the band's manager, but the group had dismissed both of them.
 Katz encouraged Spence to form a band similar to Jefferson Airplane, with varied songwriting and vocal work by several group members, and with Katz as the manager.
 According to band member Peter Lewis, "Matthew (Katz) brought the spirit of conflict into the band.
 He didn't want it to be an equal partnership.
 He wanted it all."
 At the time, various group members were indebted to Katz, who had been paying for apartments and various living costs prior to the release of the group's first album.
 Despite objecting, group members signed without seeking outside legal advice, believing in part that there would be no further financial support from Katz unless they did so.
 Neil Young, then of Buffalo Springfield, was in the room at the time, and kept his head down, playing his guitar, and saying nothing.
 According to Peter Lewis, "I think Neil knew, even then, that this was the end.
 We had bought into this process that we should have known better than to buy into."

 The band name, chosen by Bob Mosley and Spence, came from the punch line of the joke "What's big and purple and lives in the ocean?"
 Lead guitarist Jerry Miller and drummer Don Stevenson (both formerly of the Frantics, originally based in Seattle) joined guitarist (and son of actress Loretta Young) Peter Lewis (of the Cornells), bassist Bob Mosley (of the Misfits, based in San Diego), and Spence, now on guitar instead of drums.
 Miller and Stevenson had moved the Frantics from Seattle to San Francisco after a 1965 meeting with Jerry Garcia, then playing with the Warlocks at a bar in Belmont, California.
 Garcia encouraged them to move to San Francisco.
 Once the Frantics were settled in San Francisco, Mosley joined the band.